Dutch States Navy

+Zeeland.
+This organisational structure contributed to the decentralised nature of the States Navy, which heavily relied upon privateers and armed merchantmen in times of war.

+In addition to the Eighty Years' War, the States Navy also participated in the Anglo-Dutch Wars, the Dutch–Portuguese War, the Northern Wars, the Franco-Dutch War and various conflicts of the French–Habsburg rivalry.
+It also played a major role in protecting Dutch overseas trade, including Dutch involvement in the triangular trade and the Atlantic slave trade.
+As a result of the War of the First Coalition, the Dutch Republic ceased to exist in 1795, being succeeded by the Batavian Republic; the States Navy was correspondingly transformed into the Batavian Navy.
+The current navy of the Netherlands, the Royal Netherlands Navy, is the modern successor of the States Navy and inherited many of its traditions.

 Genesis

 Naval policy in the Netherlands was originally decentralized.
 Each port area would fit out fleets to combat pirates and other threats to navigation paid for by the local merchants.
-The title of Admiral (from the Arab emir-al-bahr), for naval commanders of ships which protected commercial convoys against piracy already existed temporary in the different parts of the Low Countries.
+The title of Admiral (from the Arabic emir-al-bahr "commander [or prince] of the sea") for naval commanders of ships which protected commercial convoys against piracy already existed temporary in the different parts of the Low Countries.
 It was Louis II of Flanders who first appointed a permanent government official called admiral in Flanders at Dunkirk in 1383 with responsibilities and funding from the central government.

 The Burgundian and Habsburg rulers started a central policy of a naval organization, defense and offense.
 In 1488 they established an Admiralty of the Netherlands at Veere by the Ordinance on the Admiralty issued 8 January.
 The admiralty of Flanders was made a vice-admiralty and subordinated to the Admiralty at Veere.

-Still, the interests of the central government did not always match those of the regions, so that the regions regularly sent our their own fleets.
+Still, the interests of the central government did not always match those of the regions, so that the gewesten (the various provinces, such as counties and territories, constituting the Netherlands) regularly sent our their own fleets.